berkeley-dsep-infra/datahub/docs/admins/howto/clusterswitch.md

 		sops -d support/secrets.yaml > /tmp/secrets.yaml
 		helm install -f support/values.yaml -f /tmp/secrets.yaml -n support support support/ --set installCRDs=true --debug --create-namespace

+Before continuing, confirm via the GCP console that the IP that was defined in step 1 is now [bound to a forwarding rule](https://console.cloud.google.com/networking/addresses/list?project=ucb-datahub-2018).
+You can further confirm by listing the services in the [support chart](https://github.com/berkeley-dsep-infra/datahub/blob/staging/support/requirements.yaml) and making sure the ingress-controller is using the newly defined IP.

 One special thing to note: our `prometheus` instance uses a persistent volume that contains historical monitoring data.
 This is specified in `support/values.yaml`, under the `prometheus:` block: